 See plans with their premiums, copays and participating pharmacies

 Some plans group their formulary, or Drug List, into tiers.
 Tiers help determine the amount you’ll pay for your prescription.
 Typically, drugs in lower tiers cost less than those in higher tiers.

-Tier 5 – Specialty Tier - the most expensive drugs, usually used to treat complex conditions like cancer, multiple sclerosis or rheumatoid arthritis
+Tier 5: Specialty tier - the most expensive drugs, usually used to treat complex conditions, such as cancer, multiple sclerosis or rheumatoid arthritis

 If you're currently taking prescription medication, you can use our search tool to look up a specific drug.
 It will tell you if the drug is covered by Humana and which tier it's listed under.
 It may also offer alternatives and generics that might save you money.

 Get help managing your medications